 Ice SkateOne of the major outdoor winter sports in the Netherlands is ice skating.
 Pull on the skates and have a slide around the ice one way or another.
 Warm up after with a Mulled wine(spiced warm red wine) or Chocomel (hot chocolate)

-Central locations for a social skate are at Leidseplein and Museumplein.
+A central location for a social skate is at Museumplein (no ice skating at Leidseplein).
 For those a little more adventurous head to the Jaap Eden Ice Rink an Olympic sized long track.
-Talking of Olympics the Drag Queen Winter Olympics are always great to watch.
-Dates are always announced on the Drag Queen Olympics website.

 |Neighborfood Market, Amsterdam|